saveoursecrets/sdk/doc/social-recovery.md

 The set of vaults which can be recovered will depend on which of these recovery scenarios is occurring.

-If only the account owner wants to participate in recovery, then no threshold is required - only the account owner's share.
-Otherwise, to initiate the countdown, a `recovery_group` at least a threshold $t$ of `shareholders` must cooperate, possibly including the account owner herself.
+If only the account owner wants to participate in recovery, then no threshold is required - only the account owner's share $w$.
+They simply use $w$ to sign a challenge issued by the server, and the server replies with the encrypted `owner_vaults` and corresponding `owner_recovery_header`.
+Skip straight to Stage 5 (Decryption).

+Otherwise, to initiate the countdown, a `recovery_group` consisting of at least a threshold $t$ of `shareholders` must cooperate, possibly including the account owner herself.

 We assume each shareholder is in contact through some outside medium.
 The account owner has either requested assistance from them, or the account owner has died and their account needs to be recovered.

 ### Identifying the Group

-First things first: The SoS backend server must be able to identify which account the group wants to recover, and also which specific recovery group for that account is trying to do so, and which of the three scenarios is unfolding.
+First things first: The SoS backend server must be able to identify which account the group wants to recover, and if applicable, which specific recovery group for that account is trying to do so, and which of the three scenarios is unfolding.

 Recall that each share embeds `account_id_prefix` and $g$.
 A shareholder will upload both to the server at recovery initiation time.
 The server will look up all accounts starting with `account_id_prefix`, which will probably be only the one - maybe 2 or 3 if we're very unlucky.
 The server then checks if either account has a recovery group with the given $g$.